davisdowdle/davisdowdle.github.io/_posts/2023-10-11-mysql-connection.md

 ## Step 3: Define and extract the SQL query.

 Now, write the SQL code you would like to pull from the database.
-Here is a sample query drawn from the database in the connection established above.
-If you'd like to get more acquainted with this database and write your own code or copy the query below, more details can be found at the following address: <a href="https://docs.rfam.org/en/latest/database.html" target="_blank">Rfam Database</a>
+Below is a sample query drawn from the database in the connection established above.
+If you'd like to get more acquainted with this database and write your own query or copy the query below, more details can be found at the following address: <a href="https://docs.rfam.org/en/latest/database.html" target="_blank">Rfam Database</a>

 After defining the query, the simple `pd.read_sql()` command with the query as the first argument and the connection as the second argument will draw the output from the database.